bortexz/utils.async/README.md

 Utilities for clojure.core.async

-See the source code for available functions and docstrings.
+See [docs](https://cljdoc.org/d/io.github.bortexz/utils.async) for available functions and docstrings.

+See the [CHANGELOG](CHANGELOG.md) for (potentially breaking) changes.
+New MAJOR or MINOR version numbers might contain breaking changes.
+PATCH versions will NEVER contain breaking changes.

+## Credits
+- [core.async](https://github.com/clojure/core.async) as many functions from this library start off from core.async code

 ## License